-John Street should contain a greater intensity of built form, particularly surrounding the Civic Square.
-The Civic Square should be activated where possible through the provision of retail, and public facilities at the street level and residential and commercial land uses in Figure 11.4.
-Green spaces should form the termini to John Street, to encourage movement along its length.
+John Street should contain a greater intensity of built form, particularly surrounding the Civic Square and pedestrian connections to the interchange.
+The Civic Square should be activated where possible through the provision of retail, and public facilities at the street level and residential and commercial land uses above.